SebastianBach/full-stack/README.md

 The *full stack* contains:

 * C++ header-only library with ```constexpr``` function.
-* Compile-time unit-tests testing the above function.
+* Compile-time unit tests testing the above function.
 * Command line tool to process command line arguments using the function.
-* Command line tool to process interactive data using the function.
+* Command line tool to handle interactive data with the function.
-* A static library encapsulating this function.
+* A static library encapsulating the function.
 * A unit test for this static library.
 * A *conan* package containing this static library.
+* A test for this *conan* package.
-* A Python based Flask web-app providing a web-interface for the above command line tool.
+* A Python-based Flask web application that provides a web interface to the above command line tool.
-* A docker container, containing the above Flask web-app.
+* A Docker container containing the above Flask web application.
-* A Python module, implemented using the Python C API.
+* A Python module implemented using the Python C API.
-* A unit that for this Python module.
+* A unit test that tests this Python module.

 ```mermaid
   flowchart TD;